Skip to main content

 • Apprentices

-For small businesses, casual employees who are regular and systematic may be counted, and businesses that become small due to downsizing or insolvency may still be required to pay redundancy.
+For small businesses, employee counting rules can be complex, and businesses that become small due to downsizing or insolvency may still be required to pay redundancy in some circumstances.

 Employees vs Independent Contractors